Last Updated on February 8, 2023

 Historically, elderflowers were considered more medicinally useful than the berries they become.
 Here’s more on the benefits of elderberries and uses for elderberry if you’d like to know more about this increasingly popular medicinal berry.
 And of course, elderberry tea is another delicious brew to consider making often.

 A tea brewed from elderflower, yarrow, and peppermint is a traditional combination replicated in Gypsy Cold Care Tea by Traditional Medicinals, a company founded by renowned herbalist Rosemary Gladstar.
-She recommends elderflower tea for its diaphoretic (sweat-inducing) properties, making it helpful for dealing with fevers.
+She recommends elderberry flower tea for its diaphoretic (sweat-inducing) properties, making it helpful for dealing with fevers.

 Elderflower tea is a great herbal remedy for coughs and also may soothe frayed nerves.